 Former site of LTV Steel’s Coke Works re-envisioned by foundation, civic, and community leaders

-Foundation, civic, and community leaders are collaborating in the redevelopment of the 178-acre “Almono” urban riverfront brownfield formerly occupied by LTV Steel in Hazelwood, a Pittsburgh neighborhood that employed nearly 13,000 people at the height of the steel industry.
+Foundation, civic, and community leaders are collaborating in the redevelopment of the 178-acre “Almono” urban riverfront brownfield formerly occupied by LTV Steel Jones & Laughlin Steel and in Hazelwood, a Pittsburgh neighborhood that employed nearly 13,000 people at the height of the steel industry.
 The site has recently been renamed Hazelwood Green, and its master plan calls for a mixed use development comprising a blend of housing, offices, research and development, light manufacturing, retail, parks, trails and transportation, and employing a host of sustainable standards and infrastructure.

 The Hazelwood plant closed in 1998, and the site was purchased in 2002 by local foundations.
-Renamed “Almono” for Pittsburgh’s three rivers — the Allegheny, Monongahela and Ohio — the site has undergone more than a decade of site remediation, infrastructure, and planning.
-The first stage of development will include the $80 million renovation of the existing Mill 19 building.
+The site has undergone more than a decade of site remediation, infrastructure, and planning, and the first stage of development will include the $80 million renovation of the existing Mill 19 building.
 Plans call for construction of a 65,000 square-foot net zero energy building with the steel shell of the former mill retaining a glimpse of Pittsburgh’s industrial past.
-Uber, the site’s first tenant, is already using a portion of Almono as test site for self-driving vehicles, with future uses at the existing roundhouse.
+Uber, the site’s first tenant, is already using a portion of Almono as test site for self-driving vehicles.

 Source: The Heinz Endowments.
 Read more in a forthcoming h magazine issue.

 President & CEO